ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-weather-step01.md

 The `origin` remote is meant to be the source of truth for your project.
 This is where all developers will `pull` changes from and will `push` changes to.

 The `ionic` remote is meant to be pushed to when an Ionic Pro build is desired and will typically be pushed to by a smaller set of developers depending on how your project is managed.

-## Building and Running

-Let's just make sure you can build your application:

-1. `cd ionic-weather`
-1. `ionic serve`

-You should now see your application running in your default browser.